angular/angular/aio/content/guide/reactive-forms.md

 Forms typically contain several related controls.
 Reactive forms provide two ways of grouping multiple related controls into a single input form.

 * A form *group* defines a form with a fixed set of controls that you can manage together.
 Form group basics are discussed in this section.
 You can also [nest form groups](#nested-groups "See more about nesting groups.") to create more complex forms.
 * A form *array* defines a dynamic form, where you can add and remove controls at run time.
 You can also nest form arrays to create more complex forms.
-For more about this option, see [Creating dynamic forms](#dynamic-forms "See more about form arrays.") below.
+For more about this option, see [Creating dynamic forms](#dynamic-forms "See more about form arrays.").

 Just as a form control instance gives you control over a single input field, a form group instance tracks the form state of a group of form control instances (for example, a form).
 Each control in a form group instance is tracked by name when creating the form group.
 The following example shows how to manage multiple form control instances in a single group.